LeMikaelF/proxy-generator/README.md

 }
 proxy := NewMyServiceProxy(myService, advice)
 ```
-The proxy has the same method set as the proxied type, and can therefore be used interchangeably with it.
+The proxy implements all the exported methods from the proxied type.

 The type of first argument that the advice receives has a method set that clients can use to implement an interface in their proxies.
 For example: